ugurkirmaci/SwiftUI-ChatApp/ReadMe.md

 ## Overview 💬
 - This app can be used for realtime one to one chatting
 - data is stored in firebase database.
-- Supports sharing of images as well.
+- Supports sharing of images as well..

 ## Screenshots 📷
  <p float="left">